reemaalamri422/Mini-Tawakalna/README.md

 ### Installation
 Download the Python files including the visuals.
 ### Program Execution
-Run the website on any IDLE such as Visual Studio Code.
+Run the code on any IDLE such as PyCharm.